aleenashaff/myrepo_class_Rstudio/README.md

 creating a repo for class

-lets add the first line in Rstudio on my local machinesssss
+lets add the first line in Rstudio on my local machineaaa